surrealdb/surrealdb.py/README.md

 ```

 ## Connection Engines
 There are 3 available connection engines you can use to connect to SurrealDb backend.
-It be via Websocket, HTTP or
+It can be via Websocket, HTTP or
 through embedded database connections.
 The connection types are simply determined by the url scheme provided in
-the connection url
+the connection url.

 ### Via Websocket
 Websocket url can be `ws` or `wss` for secure connection.
 For example `ws://localhost:8000` and `wss://localhost:8000`.
-All functionalities are available via websockets
+All functionalities are available via websockets.

 ### Via HTTP
-HTTP url can be `ws` or `httpd` for secure connection.
+HTTP url can be `http` or `https` for secure connection.
 For example `http://localhost:8000` and `https://localhost:8000`.
 There are some functions that are not available on RPC when using HTTP but are on Websocket.
-These includes all live query/notification.
+This includes all
+live query/notification methods.

 ### Using SurrealKV and Memory